 If you suffer from migraines, you know just how difficult dealing with one can be.
 Unfortunately, migraines are quite common in adults, and people who suffer from chronic migraines have often found it near-impossible to find solutions that work as a remedy.

 Statistically, more women are affected by migraines than men.
-According to the UK National Health Service, 1 in 5 women are affected by migraines, compared to 1 in 15 men.
+According to the UK National Health Service,

 A migraine headache is defined as a throbbing pain that tends to remain in one side of the head for a long period of time.
 Alternative symptoms that migraine sufferers may notice are nausea, dizziness, and/or increased sensitivity to light and sound; symptoms alone can be strong enough to keep someone bed-ridden for hours as the migraine affects them.

 Migraines can also occur with or without experiencing what is known as an “aura,” which appears as either a steady or flashing light in one’s vision either before or during a migraine.
 This isn’t always the case, though, as some migraines (called ‘silent migraines’) will induce an aura effect and other migraine symptoms, but with no actual headache.

 How to Use Marijuana for Migraines

 People who suffer from migraines typically don’t have much choice when it comes to treatment.
 Oftentimes, doctors will recommend resting for the day, taking an anti-inflammatory medication, or more specific prescription medications.
 Unfortunately, migraines are no joke – The pain can be debilitating, keeping sufferers in bed for long periods of time (sometimes even entire days).

 Over-consumption of anti-inflammatory & pain-relieving medications (such as

 Some patients have found that using cannabis can relieve migraine headaches, and certain cannabis strains may provide pain relief without the use of prescription or synthetic medications.